Let’s face it.

-FluentU takes real-world videos like music videos, commercials, news, and inspiring talks and turns them into Chinese learning experiences.
+FluentU takes real-world videos like music videos, commercials, news and inspiring talks and turns them into Chinese learning experiences.
 It naturally and gradually eases you into learning Chinese language and culture.
 You’ll learn Chinese as it’s spoken in real life.

 FluentU has a broad range of contemporary videos—like music videos (check out below the song “Let It Go” from the hit movie “Frozen”), dramas, TV shows and TV commercials:

 FluentU makes these native Chinese videos manageable with interactive transcripts.
 Tap on any Chinese word to instantly look it up.
-All definitions have examples, and they’re written to help you understand how words is used.
+All definitions have examples, and they’re written to help you understand how words are used.
 Tap to add words you’d like to review to a vocab list.